ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Introduction

-For SN cosmology, the issue of the environmental dependencies in the standardized SN~Ia magnitude is rather troublesome as it may directly lead to biases in the derivation of cosmic distances and thus of cosmological parameters. \cite{rig20} claim to explain the magnitude offsets in light of the two-population model, prompt and delayed SNe~Ia having their own absolute magnitude, and \cite{bri22} demonstrated that such explanation is in agreement with existing data.
-Yet, it is not the sole possible explanation. \cite{bro21} showed that the amplitude of the magnitude offset depends on the SN color.
-From this observation, they showed that an environmental dependent magnitude-color relation caused by (expected) varying dust properties as a function of the host galaxy properties provides a good explanation of the data. \cite{pop23} further developed this model that is now used as reference of the derivation of cosmological parameters from state-of-the-art SN~Ia compilations \citep{bro22}.
-The exact origin and complexity of the SN astrophysical dependencies yet remains to be understood, and this becomes of a paramount importance with the vast increase of statistics provided by the current (Zwicky Transient Facility, ZTF ; \citealt{bel19a,bel19b,gra19,mas19,dek20}) and near future surveys (Large Survey of Space and Time, LSST ; \citealt{lss09}) that will increase the SN~Ia statistics up to $\mathcal{O}(10k)$ and $\mathcal{O}(100k)$, respectively.
+For SN cosmology, the issue of the environmental dependences in the standardized SN~Ia magnitude is rather troublesome as it may directly lead to biases in the derivation of cosmic distances and thus of cosmological parameters. \cite{rig20} claimed to explain the magnitude offsets in light of the two-population model, prompt and delayed SNe~Ia having their own absolute magnitude, and \cite{bri22} demonstrated that this explanation agrees with existing data.
+It is not the only possible explanation, however. \cite{bro21} showed that the amplitude of the magnitude offset depends on the SN color.
+From this observation, they showed that an environment-dependent magnitude-color relation caused by (expected) varying dust properties as a function of the host galaxy properties explains the data well. \cite{pop23} further developed this model, which is now used as reference for the derivation of cosmological parameters from the most advanced SN~Ia compilations \citep{bro22,vin24}. {It is worth noting, however, that \cite{wis22}, \cite{kel23}, and \cite{vin24} showed that a residual step of ${\sim}0.05$~mag is still observed even when the \cite{bro21} dust model is accounted for.} The exact origin and complexity of the SN astrophysical dependences remain to be understood, and this becomes of paramount importance with the vast increase in sample size provided by the current (\textit{Zwicky} Transient Facility, ZTF ; \citealt{bel19a,bel19b,gra19,mas19,dek20}) and future surveys (Large Survey of Space and Time, LSST ; \citealt{lss09}), which will increase the SN~Ia sample size up to $\mathcal{O}(10k)$ and $\mathcal{O}(100k)$, respectively.

-In this paper, we thus take a step aside to test a direct prediction from the two-population prompt vs. delayed model: since clusters of galaxies are significantly less star forming than field galaxies, the distribution of delayed SNe~Ia, and thus of low-stretch SNe should be much stronger inside clusters than anywhere else.
-If true, then cosmological surveys targeting clusters at high-redshift to boost the SN rate are biased SN searches \citep[see e.g. Hubble Space Telescope See Change program][]{hay21}.
-And this bias could be significant if indeed the prompt vs. delayed two-population model is the root cause of the aforementioned SN~Ia magnitude biases.
+In this paper, we thus take a step aside to test a direct prediction from the two-population prompt versus delayed model: Because clusters of galaxies form significantly fewer stars than field galaxies, the distribution of delayed SNe~Ia, and thus, of low-stretch SNe, should be much stronger inside clusters than anywhere else.
+If this is true, then cosmological surveys targeting clusters at high redshift to boost the SN rate are biased SN searches \citep[see e.g. \emph{Hubble} Space Telescope See Change program][]{hay21}.
+This bias might be significant if the prompt versus delayed two-population model is indeed the root cause of the aforementioned SN~Ia magnitude biases.